oconnor0/fourth-world-srd/content/getting-started/_index.md

 - Is this going to be d20 or 2d10?
 - Doubles or crit ranges (20, 19+, etc.)?
-- How is proficiency handled? +Tier, +half Level, +static N, ?
-Yes/no?
-Ratings?
-No proficiency is same numeric but always at disadvantage?
-Proficiency starts at -1 and then training adds +Tier?
+- How is proficiency handled?
+  - No proficiency is same numeric but always at disadvantage?
-- Rename ability scores?
-Strength vs Might.
+  - Proficiency starts at -1/0 and then training adds +Tier?
 - How to simplify action economy?
 Without being too simple.
 And without making unbreakable combos.
   - Action Economy: Action, move, on your turn, instant.
 - Is Templar different than Fighter/Wizard?
 Do only base classes exist or also hybrid ones?
 Does dual classing exist to allow hybrid hybrids?
 Is there only 1 class per source?
 Is Fighter/Wizard the same as Wizard/Fighter?